Efficient Sparse Secure Aggregation for Federated Learning: Proposed Method

 \subsection{Communication Costs}

-In this section, we estimate the total communication cost per federated round of \texttt{FedAvg} without secure aggregation and our proposed method with secure aggregation.
-The Table~\ref{tab:comm-cost-estimations} summarizes these communication costs.

-For our calculations and experimental implementation, we chose a 32-bit floating-point representation for all ``unquantized'' real values.
+In this section, we estimate the total communication cost per federated round of \texttt{FedAvg} without secure aggregation and of our proposed method with secure aggregation, as summarized in Table~\ref{tab:comm-cost-estimations}.
+We choose a 32-bit floating-point representation for all ``unquantized'' real values.